jeroen-huizer-conclusion/HelpTextTooltip/README.md

 ## Configuration

 1. Add the .mpk in dist to your project.
-2. Add the widget right after a native-input widget.
+2. Add the widget at the appropriate place.
 3. Configure the widget.

 ## Attribution